-On maturity or death, and providing all premiums due have been paid, the amount guaranteed to be paid out is the sum assured plus any bonuses which have already been declared.
+On maturity or death (subject to policy conditions), and providing all premiums due have been paid, the amount guaranteed to be paid out is the sum assured plus any bonuses which have already been declared.
 Additional bonuses may also be added through interim regular or final bonuses.